 Another 43 words (3 lines of text) are included under the topic Early Witcher Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Witcher family moved to Ireland, but this topic is not covered in this excerpt.
-Another 224 words (16 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 To escape the uncertainties and discrimination faced in Scotland, many decided to head out for North Ameri ca. Once they arrived, many Scots fought with relish in the American War of Independence; some went north to Canada as United Empire Loyalists.
 Many ancestors of these Scots have recovered their lost national heritage in the 20th century through Clan organizations and Scottish historical societies.
 Among the settlers to North America were: